-Sri Ramakrishna (to the devotees) — When an avatar comes, an ordinary man cannot recognize him – he comes as if in secret.
+Sri Ramakrishna (to the devotees) — When an avatar comes, the ordinary man cannot recognize him – he comes as if in secret.
 Three or four of his intimate devotees recognize him.
 Rama was a full manifestation of Brahman, he was a perfect avatar – but only twelve rishis knew this.
-The other rishis said, ‘Rama, we only consider you as a son of Dasharatha.’
+The other rishis said, ‘Rama, we only take you as a son of Dasharatha.’

 “The Akhanda Sachchidananda cannot be known by all, but he who attains Nitya (the Absolute) and yet lives in His lila (sport) to enjoy himself with Him has ripe bhakti.
-Only after you have seen the queen in the foreign land (England), can you describe her, her work, and anything else about her.
-Bharadvaja and other rishis prayed to Rama in these words: ‘Rama, you are that very Akhanda Sachchidananda.
-You have manifested Yourself before us in the form of Rama.
+Only after you have seen the queen in the foreign land (England), can you describe her, her work, and everything else about her.
+Bharadvaja and other rishis prayed to Rama in these words: “Rama, you are that very Akhanda Sachchidananda.
+You have manifested Yourself in front of us in the form of Rama.
 In fact, it is with the help of Your maya that You have appeared as a human being.’
 Bharadvaja and other rishis were great devotees of Rama.
 They had ripe bhakti.”

 Sri Ramakrishna in the joy of kirtan and samadhi

 The devotees sit wonderstruck listening to this doctrine of the avatar.
 Some of them say, “What a wonder!
 He who is called Akhanda Sachchidananda in the Vedas, beyond mind and speech, that Being has manifested Himself before us as a man three and a half cubits.”
 Since Sri Ramakrishna himself is saying this, it must be true.
-Were it not, this great man would not have gone into samadhi just by repeating, “Rama, Rama.”
+Had it not been so, this great man would not have gone into samadhi on saying, “Rama, Rama.”
 Undoubtedly, he has been seeing Rama’s form in the lotus of his heart.

-Soon the devotees of Konnagar arrive, singing kirtan to the accompaniment of khol (Indian drum) and cymbals.
-Manomohan, Nabai and many others, singing the kirtan of the Name, reach Sri Ramakrishna in the northeastern verandah.
+Soon the devotees of Konnagar arrive, singing kirtan to the accompaniment of khol (Indian drum) and cymbals – Manomohan, Nabai and many others singing the kirtan of the Name reach Sri Ramakrishna in that same northeastern verandah.
 Sri Ramakrishna, intoxicated with divine love, sings devotional songs with them.

 At times during the kirtan, while dancing, he goes into samadhi.
 Then he stands like a statue.
-In this state, the devotees adorn him with big interwoven garlands of flowers.
-The devotees look on him as Gauranga himself standing before them.
-Sometimes, Thakur is in the inmost state of samadhi (divine consciousness) when he loses all external consciousness and appears like an inanimate statue.
+In this state, the devotees adorn him with garlands of flowers.
+They are big interwoven garlands.
+The devotees see him as Gauranga himself before them.
+Sometimes, the Lord is in the inmost state of samadhi (divine consciousness), when he loses all external consciousness and appears like an inanimate statue.
 At other times, overcome with divine love, he dances in a semi-conscious state.
 When in full consciousness, like Gauranga, he joins the devotees in singing hymns.